 Monash IVF Fertility Specialist, the late Professor David Healy, was the first Australian elected to lead the IFFS, a global organisation overseeing Fertility Societies in more than 65 countries.

 2013 – Australia’s first pregnancy from ovarian tissue grafting

-In this groundbreaking treatment, ovarian tissue was re-implanted into a woman who had experienced premature menopause due to chemotherapy treatment.
+In this groundbreaking treatment, we re-implanted ovarian tissue a woman who had experienced premature menopause due to chemotherapy treatment.

 2014 – Australia’s first pregnancy from PGT-A (preimplantation genetic testing for aneuploidy screening)